OpenBazaar/openbazaar-desktop/README.md

 Make sure you have the latest versions of Node.js and NPM installed.

 This client uses Babel to compile [ES6 JavaScript](https://github.com/lukehoban/es6features).
-You should be familiar with ES6 before modifying this code.
+You should be familiar with ES6 before modifying its code.

 ### Installation

-1. Navigate into the new folder created in (1)
+1. Navigate to the directory you cloned the repo into.
-  - `cd openbazaar-desktop`
-2. `npm install`
+2. Enter `npm install`

 ### Running